phil-opp/blog_os/blog/content/edition-2/posts/11-allocator-designs/index.md

 }
 ```

 The struct contains a `head` node that points to the first heap region.
-We are only interested in the value of the `next` pointer, so we set the `size` to 0 in the `ListNone::new` function.
+We are only interested in the value of the `next` pointer, so we set the `size` to 0 in the `ListNode::new` function.
 Making `head` a `ListNode` instead of just a `&'static mut ListNode` has the advantage that the implementation of the `alloc` method will be simpler.

 Like for the bump allocator, the `new` function doesn't initialize the allocator with the heap bounds.
 In addition to maintaining API compatibility, the reason is that the initialization routine requires to write a node to the heap memory, which can only happen at runtime.
 The `new` function, however, needs to be a [`const` function] that can be evaluated at compile time, because it will be used for initializing the `ALLOCATOR` static.
 For this reason, we again provide a separate, non-constant `init` method.